makerdao/dss-teleport/README.md

 ## Security

 Smart contracts stored in this repository are part of the bug bounty.
 To disclose any vulnerabilities, please refer to the [bug bounty page](https://immunefi.com/bounty/makerdao/).
-(Note: /src/relays/TrustedRelay.sol is current excluded as that was a proof of concept.)
+(Note: /src/relays/TrustedRelay.sol is currently excluded as that was a proof of concept.)

 ## Domains, Gateways and Teleport Router